Akbar Abdi

-Akbar Abdi (اکبر عبدی, born 26 August 1960) is an Iranian actor.
-He has received various accolades, including two Crystal Simorgh, a Hafez Award and an Iran's Film Critics and Writers Association Award.
+Akbar Abdi (اکبر عبدی, 26 August 1960 – 24 July 2026) was an Iranian actor.
+He received various accolades, including two Crystal Simorghs, a Hafez Award and an Iran's Film Critics and Writers Association Award.

-Career
+Life and career

-He began his career in 1981 with the children's TV series “The Traffic Neighborhood”, directed by Dariush Moadebian.
-His main credits include “The Actor”, “Delshodegan” and “The Snowman".
-He also acted in the film "Ejareh-Nesheenha" (The Tenants).
+Abdi began his career in 1981 with the children's television series The Traffic Neighborhood, directed by Dariush Moadebian.
+His main credits include The Actor, Delshodegan, and The Snowman.
+He also acted in the film Ejareh-Nesheenha (The Tenants).

-Abdi went through a kidney transplant in June 2016.
-He has been criticized for anti-Semitic remarks.
+He underwent a kidney transplant in June 2016.
+Abdi died from a heart attack on 24 July 2026, at the age of 65.